Not-Diamond/notdiamond-node/README.md

 This library provides convenient access to the NotDiamond model routing API from TypeScript or JavaScript.

-It is generated from our OpenAPI specification with Stainless.

-To learn how to use the NotDiamond API, check out our API Reference and Documentation.
+To learn how to use the NotDiamond API, check out our [API Reference and Documentation.](https://notdiamond.readme.io/v0.1.0-beta/docs/getting-started)

 ## Installation